How are Scouts tackling period stigma and period poverty?

 Call it what it is

-As most leaders know, young people can be capable of more than we might expect.
+As most volunteers know, young people can be capable of more than we might expect.
 When Gabby explained what Bloody Good Period was to some eight year olds, ‘they all understood it immediately.
 Instinctively.
 They were too young to have developed any of the shame that older young people can fall prey to.
 They understand it very logically and literally… that some people bleed from their vaginas on average once a month and that was just how it was.
 It was a mere bodily function to them, as it should be.’

 Mark was ready to deal with some more emotive reactions from the Scouts.
 ‘I knew they’d go into it with lots of giggles and a few sniggers and disgusted looks,’ he says.
 ‘For some it was funny, for some a bit difficult, but I was really impressed and proud!’